guy-lux/as-is/tabular.md

 ---

 <table>

-  {% for row in site.data.authors %}
+  {% for row in site.data.problems-asis-01 %}
     {% if forloop.first %}
     <tr>
       {% for pair in row %}